-MCO Compliance with the PBM Regulation Act
+MCO Compliance with the Pharmacy Benefit Manager Regulation Act

-The MCO will ensure the PBMs are in compliance with the requirements outlined in the PBM Pharmacy Benefits Manager Regulation Act, NMSA 1978, § 59A-61.
-The MCOs shall ensure they are monitoring the PBMs' performance on an ongoing basis and the applicable requirements outlined in the Agreement 7.14: Major Subcontractors and Subcontractors are followed.
+The MCO will ensure that the PBMs are in compliance with the requirements outlined in the Pharmacy Benefit Manager Regulation Act.
+The MCOs shall ensure that they are monitoring the PBMs' performance on an ongoing basis and that the applicable requirements outlined in 7.14: Major Subcontractors and Subcontractors of the Medicaid Managed Care Agreement are followed.